 Dr. Johnson will only very rarely encourage the use of back belts for lumbar support when working.
 Over a decade ago, the National Institute for Occupational Safety and Health (NIOSH) found no evidence that back belts reduce back injury or back pain.
 Although back belts might encourage you to maintain proper lifting posture, they often give a false sense of security about your body's ability to function, resulting in overly strenuous activities, further injury, and pain.
 Dr. Johnson will be happy to discuss proper ergonomics and proper lifting posture as they relate to your occupation.

-Chiropractic may be the answer you seek for your low back pain.
+Local and gentle Peoria chiropractic may be the answer you seek for your low back pain.
 Dr. Johnson's emphasis on the Activator technique also ensures you a gentle and non-aggravating adjustment during your recovery.
 See Dr. Johnson for a thorough examination and appropriate diagnosis for your low back pain, especially if you're interested in a drug-free approach to improving your body's ability to function and relieving your pain.

 - a muscle strain or ligament sprain in the lumbar spine or sacroiliac joints

 - nerve root irritation or compression from a herniated disc

 - narrowing of the spinal canal by bone overgrowth or degenerative disc disease